aesthetic-suite/framework/docs/design-system.md

     `typography.responsiveScale`.
 - 3 border levels, `small`, `normal`, and `large`.
   - The border width and radius increases each level according to `border.*` settings.
-- 5 shadow levels.
+- 10 shadow levels.
-  - The shadow depth, blue, and spread increases each level according to `shadow.*` settings.
+  - The shadow depth, blur, and spread increases each level according to `shadow.*` settings.
 - An object of all the palettes and their colors.
 - All the hard-coded mixins below.
 A mixin is a collection of CSS properties that can be spread into style sheets, configured to the current theme. etc.